 came in a very desirable version with wall-mount base.
 These early

-battery powered motors were sold as plain motors as well as fans, and came with
+battery powered motors were sold as plain motors and came with

 Early battery fans can sell for